Bandai Visual: Namco Bandai takeover and merge with Lantis (2005–2018)

 Bandai Visual was a wholly owned subsidiary of Namco Bandai Holdings.
 Namco Bandai announced on November 8, 2007, that it would buy the voting shares it did not own between that date and December 10, 2007, and turn the company into a wholly owned subsidiary.
 On December 18, 2007, Namco Bandai announced that it had owned 93.63% of Bandai Visual's shares since the end of November.
 The remaining shares were delisted from the Tokyo Stock Exchange on February 15, 2008, after Namco Bandai acquired the remaining 10% of the shares.

 In February 2018, it was announced Bandai Visual would be merged with Lantis into a new branch of BNH, called Bandai Namco Arts.
 The reorganizing took effect as of April 1, 2018.
 Bandai Visual remains only as a label of the new company.

+Later history as a label and retirement (2018–2022)

+In time for the 40th anniversary of the Emotion brand in 2022, BNF retired the Bandai Visual name for good, with all releases now being under Emotion, starting in 2023.